moisesroth/log_monitor/README.md

 # log_monitor
-This app monitor a log file searching for some triggers and send them by e-mail.
+> monitor a log file, searching for some triggers and send them by e-mail.